Wolf Mittler: German propaganda broadcasting

 Thereafter, Mittler was to be heard mostly on services for Asia and Africa.

 In 1943, Mittler fell under suspicion and fled to Italy, where he was captured by the Gestapo but managed to escape to Switzerland.

 Post-war

-After the end of World War II and his subsequent return to Germany, he became a radio host for Bayerischer Rundfunk, where he became best known for his simultaneous translation of broadcasts such as John F. Kennedy's speech addressing the Cuban Missile Crisis in 1962 and the first moon landing live in 1969.
+After the end of World War II and his subsequent return to Germany, he became a radio host for Bayerischer Rundfunk, where he became best known for his simultaneous translation of broadcasts such as John F. Kennedy's speech addressing the Cuban Missile Crisis in 1962 and the first Moon landing live in 1969.

-He also conducted interviews with celebrities like Louis Armstrong, Josephine Baker, Gregory Peck, Maria Callas, and Ingrid Bergman, among others.
+He also conducted interviews with celebrities like Louis Armstrong, Josephine Baker, Gregory Peck, Maria Callas, and Ingrid Bergman, and American president Richard Nixon.

 Later in his career, he gave the traffic information for German radio station Bayern 3.